-Camera Obscura, one of the most popular tourist attractions in the old town of Edinburgh, is also one of the oldest in the United Kingdom.
+Camera Obscura - World of Illusions, is one of the most popular tourist attractions in the old town of Edinburgh, is also one of the oldest in the United Kingdom.
 The museum, spanning 6 floors including the rooftop terrace, dates all the way back to 1853

 As the story goes, Maria Short travelled to the Scottish city in 1827 and claimed to be the daughter of the late Thomas Short, a scientific instrument maker.
 Although this claim was never proven, she inherited his ‘Great Telescope’ and opened an observatory at Calton Hill.

 The ‘Camera Obscura’ attraction was opened and, after the business moved to its current home on the royal mile, it became known as ‘Short’s Observatory’.

 Today, Camera Obscura, as it is now known, has over 100 interactive attractions all based on the world of illusions, tricks, effects and puzzles.